 During normal business hours, file the petition with a circuit or District Court clerk (District Court for peace orders).
 Once the petition is filed, you will be directed into a courtroom as soon as a judge is available to hear your case.

-What Happens After I Apply for a Protective Order or Peace Order
+What Happens After I Apply for a Protective Order or Peace Order in Maryland

 Step 1: Appear for a temporary hearing